Rokudenashi – The Shape of Rain. Lyrics Meaning: Embracing a Love as Wild as a Storm

 Nagareteku namida ga

-The tears that flow
+The flowing tears

 Fall on my heart and will eventually make something bloom